 A growing amount of Mount Sinai records of permanent historical value are created and managed digitally.
 The Arthur H. Aufses, Jr. MD Archives strives to collect records created in digital format and to make our existing digital holdings available online.

 The Aufses Archives catalog is the centralized location for access to digital materials, both born-digital records and scanned copies of analog archival holdings.
 Through our secure digital preservation repository, we manage digital archival records in a wide variety of file formats.
 Digital records that are restricted under the conditions of our General Archive Access Policy are also stewarded in our digital preservation repository.
 If you have digital records that you are interested in depositing, please see What We Collect on our homepage and contact the Archives.

 While we work to make material digitally available, there is a wealth of material that is not yet digitized and is available for consultation on-site, subject to our Research Policies, available below.
 Please contact the Archives for more information.

 Materials reflected in the Archives are historical.
 As such, they may contain language and references that are inappropriate including racial or sexual stereotypes that are not consistent with the positions, norms, and values of the Mount Sinai Health System community.
 These have been retained in our online collections in order to fully represent the materials in their original context.

-The Mount Sinai Health System Image Database is a catalog of historic Mount Sinai Health System images dating back to the mid-1800s.
-Images can be searched by keyword.
-To request a high-resolution, non-watermarked copy of an image, please contact the Archives.
+The Image Database is a catalog of historic Mount Sinai Health System images dating back to the mid-1800s.
+The Image Database is being migrated to the Archives catalog and images will be available there by January, 2023.
+To request a high-resolution, non-watermarked copy of an image or any of our digitized material, please contact the Archives.